 2. Bring lots of business cards.
 You will use them for everything from entering the daily contests to making sure your new friends have your contact information.

 The most important thing is to look clean, pressed and professional even in casual clothes.
-You might want to check that your hotel has an ironing board in the room.
 Remember you may be meeting potential employers and co-workers at every function.
 First impressions are everything so you don't want to look like you just rolled out of bed.

 Shoes are another important factor.
 They must be comfortable.
 Most people do a lot of walking and standing in lines, especially in the exhibit hall.
-Check out some of the old issues of the AALL Spectrum magazine and look at the pictures to get a feeling of what is appropriate.
-Finally, remember AALL is held in July and many times you need to do a fair amount of walking outside.
+Finally, remember that AALL is held in July, and many times you need to do a fair amount of walking outside.
 It is not uncommon for attendees to change their clothes over the course of the day.
 You should bring at least one spare outfit so you have a little wiggle room.

 4. What programs do I go to?
 When you registered for AALL you may have settled on the programs you'd like to attend.
 Months later you may not have the same pull or inclination to attend them.
 That is OK.
 There is no need to tell anyone that you have changed your mind, simply go to the ones that interest you in the conference program.
 Also, many times you will have to pick between two great programs during the same time.
 If you get to one and you do not like it, quietly get up and leave.
 People do it all the time.
 You have much to do during AALL, don't waste your time if you are not getting anything out of a particular program.
 If you enter a program already in progress, be as quiet as possible and simply take an empty seat.